 - Death of the Old Gods: The pagan gods reflect on how they used to have numerous followers and sacrifices until Christianity came along.

 - Do They Know It's Christmas Time?: Justified in that it's to be Dean's last Christmas, and he wants to make the most of it.

 - Faux Affably Evil: Some of the gods' affability is a mask, as shown when they step on the fruitcake a neighbor offered.

 - Fingore: Shown onscreen even!

 - Flashbacks: To 1991, the year Sam learned monsters are real and gave Dean his amulet.

 - Evil Smoking: The old man smokes a pipe.

-- Hijacked by Jesus: In-Universe and Discussed as Sam and the Pagan Gods mention how Christianity appropriated pagan customs like winter solstice celebrations and transformed them into Christan holidays (Christmas).
+- Hijacked by Jesus: In-Universe.
+Discussed as Sam and the pagan gods mention how Christianity appropriated pagan customs like winter solstice celebrations and transformed them into Christian holidays (Christmas).